-Top 5 3rd Quarter Trades of Bl - GuruFocus.com
+Top 5 3rd Quarter Trades of BL - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Blue Zone Wealth Advisors, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were BLUESTEM FINANCIAL ADVISORS, LLC’s top five trades of the quarter.

-Blue Zone Wealth Advisors, LLC reduced their investment in NAS:QQQ by 11,466 shares.
-The trade had a 1.46% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $301.34.
+BLUESTEM FINANCIAL ADVISORS, LLC reduced their investment in ARCA:IVV by 4,640,343 shares.
+The trade had a 20.19% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $397.41.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, INVESCO QQQ Trust has a price-earnings ratio of 23.48 and a price-book ratio of 6.34.
+In terms of valuation, iShares Core S&P 500 ETF has a price-earnings ratio of 18.14 and a price-book ratio of 3.41.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Blue Zone Wealth Advisors, LLC reduced their investment in ARCA:XLV by 18,297 shares.
-The trade had a 1.06% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $128.37.
+BLUESTEM FINANCIAL ADVISORS, LLC reduced their investment in ARCA:VB by 5,611,570 shares.
+The trade had a 11.45% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $188.16.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Health Care Select Sector SPDR has a price-earnings ratio of 19.66 and a price-book ratio of 4.31.
+In terms of valuation, Vanguard Small Cap ETF has a price-earnings ratio of 12.90 and a price-book ratio of 2.23.

-Blue Zone Wealth Advisors, LLC reduced their investment in ARCA:IVE by 15,955 shares.
-The trade had a 0.99% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $140.79.
+BLUESTEM FINANCIAL ADVISORS, LLC reduced their investment in NAS:BND by 13,849,080 shares.
+The trade had a 11.16% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $74.52.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Blue Zone Wealth Advisors, LLC reduced their investment in NAS:META by 13,125 shares.
-The trade had a 0.96% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $162.08.
+BLUESTEM FINANCIAL ADVISORS, LLC reduced their investment in ARCA:VEU by 16,789,995 shares.
+The trade had a 9.5% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $49.27.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.